Changes are in Bold

 An employee and his/her supervisor may mutually agree upon a flexible schedule with approval by the Mayor or designee and Department Director, which may include an unpaid lunch break of either one-half (½) hour or one hour, so long as said break does not reduce the total hours of an employee’s regular work day.
 Should any flexible schedule be agreed upon, all benefit time in this Agreement shall remain unchanged hour-for-hour.

 §2.
 As far as practicable, non-rotating employees shall normally work five consecutive days, Monday through Friday.
-Due to operating needs of various City departments, other schedules of work weeks are also necessary outside of the normal work week defined above, and the City shall not be limited in determining such schedules by the foregoing language.
+Due to the operating needs of various City departments and the potential for declared governmental emergencies, including but not limited to storm response, other schedules of work outside of the normal work week defined above may be necessary, and the City shall not be limited in determining such schedules by the foregoing language.

 §3.
 Employees are supervisory personnel of the City.
 It is anticipated that because of their position they are emulated by subordinates at the work station.
 This obligates the supervisors to exemplify deportment and behavior becoming their status with adherence to the management principles of the administration including the rules and regulations regarding hours of work and work station conditions of employment.
 This includes compliance with the Federal regulations imposed by the Fair Labor Standards Act and the Administration’s policy toward preapproved overtime.

 §4.
-When an employee has completed 16 continuous hours of work, he/she shall receive an eight hour rest period without compensation.
-If this rest period involves any part of his/her normally scheduled work day, he/she shall lose no time or pay thereby.
+An employee who completes 16 continuous hours of work shall receive an eight hour rest period without compensation.
+However, if this rest period involves any part of the employee’s normally scheduled work shift, the employee shall lose no time or pay thereby.

 Article 14 - Overtime